docQodly/docs/docs/studio/pageLoaders/components/textinput.md

 ### Server-Side Interaction

 Retrieving user input data is equally effortless.
-By binding a qodlysource to the **Text Input** component, you can access and employ user-entered content.
+By binding a Qodly Source to the **Text Input** component, you can access and employ user-entered content.

 <Column.List align="center" justifyContent="between">